pufferfish-tech/octopus-agile-pi-prices/README.md

 # Yeah but...what does it do?
 It's for displaying current prices.
 It runs in python on a raspberry pi.
-This is great because it means you don't need to install anything*: The current version of Raspbian has the two things it needs: python and
+This is great because it means you don't need to install anything*.
+The current version of Raspbian has the two things it needs: python and SQLite.

 There's 2 versions right now.
 The first one I wrote was for the pimoroni "display-o-tron" hat, which is a three line LCD with RGB frontlighting.
 It's good, but it's not graphical, and it made a whine noise (a fault in my unit).

-So I wrote a second version for the pimoroni inkyphat.
+So I wrote a second version for the **pimoroni inkyphat** https://shop.pimoroni.com/?q=inkyphat.
 This is silent, doesn't self light, consumes no extra power, and oh, it looks awesome!

 (* other than the libraries for whatever display device you want...)